 Over-washing, especially with harsh shampoos, can damage hair and lead to hair loss, especially when combined with chemical treatments or hairstyles like tight braids that tug at the roots.
-The ‘no poo’ movement has brought shampoo-free hair care to the mainstream.
-It’s becoming more common for people to ditch shampoo and let the natural oils balance out with the help of alternative shampoos or plain water.
+The ‘no poo’ approach has given us another alternative to wash and care, and it’s becoming more common for people to ditch shampoo and head straight for conditioner, or have their natural oils balance out with the help of alternative shampoos or plain water.

 Oily hair gets a bad rap, but the sebum your scalp produces is vital to healthy, shiny hair.
 How much oil you produce depends on your age, genetics, sex and environment.
 Straight, thin hair needs to be washed more frequently than curly or wavy hair.
-People with tight curls or textured hair should wash their hair no more than once a week or every other week.
+People with tight curls or textured hair can space out washing their hair to once a week or every other week.

 Despite what shampoo commercials lead you to believe, washing your hair can be a key contributor to a bad hair day.
-Hair that is completely free of its natural oil can feel coarse and be dull and difficult to style.
+Hair that is completely stripped of its natural oils can feel coarse and be dull and difficult to style.

 How to Properly Wash Your Hair